titobabatunde/cmu-nbd-S2023/index.md

 # Highlights

 {% capture text %}
-Come register to this two-day event where we introduce Biomechanics to high school students and teachers through: hands-on activities, demos, and Q&A \[ [1](https://www.projectcounter.org/about/register/icon-register/) \].
+Come register to this single-day event where we introduce Biomechanics to high school students and teachers through: hands-on activities, demos, and Q&A \[ [1](https://www.projectcounter.org/about/register/icon-register/) \].

 {%
   include link.html